lrobidou/fimpera/README.md

 <!-- TODO image -->

 The `fimpera` implementation proposed here uses a counting Bloom filter.
-It proposes a way to index and query Kmers from biological sequences (fastq or fasta, gzipped or not). <!-- , possibly considering only canonical Kmers).
+It proposes a way to index and query k-mers from biological sequences (fastq or fasta, gzipped or not). <!-- , possibly considering only canonical Kmers).
 (TODO: code and check)--> <!-- or from any textual data (TODO code and check) -->

 `fimpera` relies on templates, hence it can be easily adapted to any other AMQ that supports abundance queries, for any usage.